A-01456

 Plain Language

-Health insurers, Article 43 corporations, and HMOs must publicly disclose on their websites whether or not they use AI-based algorithms in their utilization review process.
-This is a blanket transparency obligation — entities must affirmatively state both the use and the lack of use of such algorithms.
-The disclosure must be posted on the entity's accessible Internet website, making it available to all insureds and enrollees.
-The superintendent is directed to require compliance through rulemaking.
+Health insurers, Article 43 corporations, and HMOs must publicly disclose on their websites whether or not they use AI-based algorithms in their utilization review processes.
+This is a blanket disclosure obligation — the entity must affirmatively state either that it uses or does not use such algorithms.
+The disclosure must be posted on the entity's publicly accessible website and must be directed to insureds and enrollees.

 Statutory Text